aachyee/fshared/README.md

 A simple client to interact with Fshare.VN through their API.

+## NOTICE!

+This repoditory was forked from .[sntran/fshared](https://github.com/sntran/fshared). on March 28,2025.
+Now we are working on modifying it to support deno v2.

 ## Installation

 Until static binaries are released, Deno must be installed.
 Instructions can be